Visionary Awards – Real Estate Hall of Fame

 Wes Foster, Former Chairman and CEO of Long & Foster

 Foster co-founded Long & Foster in 1968; now it is one of the largest in the U.S. He has played a critical role in growing the industry, from running a real estate school, to being a founding member of Leading Real Estate Companies of the World, to being a key investor in MoxiWorks.
 On its 50th anniversary in 2018, Long & Foster had over 200 locations, 1,800 employees and 11,000 real estate agents.

 Spencer Rascoff, CEO of Zillow Group

 Rascoff oversees Zillow Group’s portfolio of real estate and home-related brands, including consumer brands Zillow, Trulia, StreetEasy, HotPads and Naked Apartments.
 He helped launch Zillow in 2005 and became CEO in 2010.
-As CEO, Rascoff led Zillow through 13 acquisitions and its 2011 IPO.
+As CEO, Rascoff led Zillow through 3 acquisitions and its 2011 IPO.
 Rascoff’s leadership positioned Zillow Group as one of the most formidable real estate brands in the nation.
-Rascoff also earned the #1 position on the 2017 SP200.

-Dale Stinton, CEO of the National Association of Realtors (NAR)
+Dale Stinton, Former CEO of the National Association of Realtors

 After serving for 24 years in various executive positions at NAR, including chief financial officer, Stinton was CEO for 12 years, making him the longest-tenured chief executive in NAR’s 109-year history.
-Bob Goldberg succeeded him in 2017 when Stinton retired.
 He is remembered as the executive that introduced a business-minded approach to the nonprofit world of NAR.